srid/purescript-book-sources/chapter11.md

 X>     > testParens "(()()"
 X>     false
 X>     ```
 X>
-X>     _Hint_: you may like to use the `split` function from the `Data.String` module to turn the input string into an array of characters.
+X>     _Hint_: you may like to use the `toCharArray` function from the `Data.String` module to turn the input string into an array of characters.

 ## The Reader Monad